6a67/jpdb-userscript/README.md

   - Adds a custom comprehension analyzer for analyzing text or subtitle files which can be found [here](https://jpdb.io/custom-comprehension-analyzer).
 - **Short Button Vibration**
   - Very weak haptic feedback on positive review buttons on supported devices.
+- **Changelog Notifications**
+  - Receive notifications when there are new changelog entries on JPDB.

 ## Configuration